 Sex workers in Estonia work mainly in the capital city Tallinn.
-They work in apartments, brothels, in the streets, night clubs, etc. It is difficult to estimate how many women are involved in prostitution in Estonia.
-Based on expert opinions, their number may reach up to 3000.
-In the 2006 study in Tallinn HIV-prevalence among a group of SW (n=191) was 7%, in the 2011 study (n=227) -6% (8, 9).
+They are women, mostly work individually in apartments (or share it with another SW) and find clients through online self-advertisement.
+It is difficult to estimate how many women are involved in prostitution in Estonia.
+Based on expert opinions, estimated number of SWs was 700-1,000 in 2016.

-One NGO provides counselling and social support for SWs (including syringe exchange for those who inject drugs) in three cities (capital city Tallinn, Jõhvi and Tartu).
-One sexual health clinic provides anonymous and free of charge STI and HIV counselling and testing.
-In 2015, close to 55 SW received STI and HIV testing.
-In the last three years, the number of STI cases diagnosed among SW visiting this clinic has decreased.
-No syphilis cases have been detected (NIHD, programmatic data).
+In the 2011 bio-behavioural study in Tallinn, HIV-prevalence among participants (n = 227) was 6% (11).
+In the 2016 study conducted in three cities (capital city Tallinn, Jõhvi, Tartu) with 151 women participating, HIV prevalence was 13% (n = 20).
+12% of participants had other STIs (e.g Chlamydia trachomatis, Mycoplasma genitalium, Neisseria gonorrhoeae, Trichomonas vaginalis) (12).
+One NGO provides counselling and social support for SWs (including syringe exchange for those who inject drugs) in three cities (Tallinn, Jõhvi and Tartu).
+One sexual health clinic provides anonymous and free of charge STI and HIV counselling and testing in Tallinn.
+In 2016, 74 SW received STI and HIV testing.
+In the last three years, the number of STI cases diagnosed among SW visiting this clinic has decreased (NIHD, programmatic data).